hertzmann/hertzmann.github.io/_posts/2024-06-21-judgments.md

-# Judgments that get in the way of making art
+# Judgments That Get in the Way of Making Art

 In this post I want to share a rule that I find useful in making art as a hobby: _avoid the kinds of good/bad/should judgments that get in the way of making art._